Linux from Scratch

-Linux From Scratch (LFS) is a type of a Linux installation and the name of a book written by Gerard Beekmans, and as of May 2021, mainly maintained by Bruce Dubbs.
+Linux From Scratch (LFS) is a type of Linux installation, and the name of a book written by Gerard Beekmans, and as of May 2021, mainly maintained by Bruce Dubbs.
 The book gives readers instructions on how to build a Linux system from source.
 The book is available freely from the Linux From Scratch site.

 Projects under LFS

 Linux From Scratch is a way to install a working Linux system by building all components of it manually.
 This is, naturally, a longer process than installing a pre-compiled Linux distribution.
 According to the Linux From Scratch site, the advantages to this method are a compact, flexible and secure system and a greater understanding of the internal workings of the Linux-based operating systems.

 To keep LFS small and focused, the book Beyond Linux From Scratch (BLFS) was created, which presents instructions on how to further develop the basic Linux system that was created in LFS.
 It introduces and guides the reader through additions to the system including the X Window System, desktop environments (KDE, GNOME, Xfce, LXDE), productivity software, web browsers, programming languages and tools, multimedia software, and network management and system administration tools.
-Since Release 5.0, the BLFS book version matches the LFS book version.
+Since Release 7.4, the BLFS book version matches the LFS book version.

 The book Cross Linux From Scratch (CLFS) focuses on cross compiling, including compiling for headless or embedded systems that can run Linux, but lack the resources needed to compile Linux.
 CLFS supports a broad range of processors and addresses advanced techniques not included in the LFS book such as cross-build toolchains, multilibrary support (32 & 64-bit libraries side-by-side), and alternative instruction set architectures such as Itanium, SPARC, MIPS, and Alpha.
+The project is archived and was last updated in August 2017.

 The Linux from Scratch project, like BitBake, also supports cross-compiling Linux for ARM embedded systems such as the Raspberry Pi and BeagleBone.

 The book Hardened Linux From Scratch (HLFS) focuses on security enhancements such as hardened kernel patches, mandatory access control policies, stack-smashing protection, and address space layout randomization.
 Besides its main purpose of creating a security-focused operating system, HLFS had the secondary goal of being a security teaching tool.
 It has not been updated since 2011.
+As of 17 February 2025, the HLFS book has disappeared from the LFS web site.

 Automated Linux From Scratch (ALFS) is a project designed to automate the process of creating an LFS system.
 It is aimed at users who have gone through the LFS and BLFS books several times and wish to reduce the amount of work involved.
 A secondary goal is to act as a test of the LFS and BLFS books by directly extracting and running instructions from the XML sources of the LFS and BLFS books.